What is an SR-22? An explainer

 How much does an SR-22 cost?

-Will my insurance rate go up?
+Will my car insurance rate go up?

 Because drivers who require an SR-22 are considered high-risk drivers, you should expect to see a higher premium compared to drivers that don’t require an SR-22.
-The rate will also depend on a number of other factors, such as where you live, your vehicle, the violation behind the SR-22 requirement, and the insurance company.
+The rate will also depend on a number of other factors, such as where you live, your vehicle, the violation behind the SR-22 requirement, and the insurance provider.
 Comparing rates from a variety of insurers that provide SR-22s is the best way to prepare for any increase in rates as a result of this requirement by the state.

 What if I need an SR-22 but I don’t have a car?